 Here are the coming guides on using the Home screen.

-- How to customize and manage Galaxy S20 Home screen? (coming soon)
+- How to use Galaxy S20 Home screen edit mode to customize and manage Galaxy S20 Home screen?

 - How to manage home screen panels on Galaxy S20? (coming soon)